Français

 Publications:

 Dumoulin C, Hay-Smith J. (2008) Pelvic floor muscle training versus no treatment for urinary incontinence in women.
-A Cochrane systematic review.
-European Journal of Physical and Rehabilitation Medicine, 44: 47-63.
+A Cochrane systematic Review.
+European Journal of Physical and Rehabilitation Medicine.
+March;44:47-63.

 Investigators: Chantale Dumoulin, PhD, Marie-Claude Lemieux, MD, Daniel Bourbonnais, PhD

-Results: Sixty-four women with stress urinary incontinence were randomly assigned to 8 weeks of either multimodal pelvic floor rehabilitation (n = 21), multimodal pelvic floor rehabilitation with abdominal muscle training (n = 23), or non-pelvic floor rehabilitation (n = 20) (control).
+Results: Sixty-four women with stress urinary incontinence were randomly assigned to eight weeks of either multimodal pelvic floor rehabilitation (n=21), multimodal pelvic floor rehabilitation with abdominal muscle training (n=23), or non-pelvic floor rehabilitation (n=20) (control).
 Post-intervention, more than 70% of the women in the treatment groups (14/20 in the pelvic floor and 17/23 in the pelvic floor plus abdominal group) were continent on pad testing compared with 0% of women in the control group.
 Scores on the pad test, Visual Analog Scale, Urogenital Distress Inventory, and Incontinence Impact Questionnaire improved significantly in both treatment groups, whereas no changes were observed in the control group.
 Pelvic floor muscle function, however, did not improve significantly in either active group.
 Moreover, results showed that the benefits of physiotherapy for postpartum stress urinary incontinence were still present 7 years post-treatment, although not as pronounced as immediately after the initial intervention.

 Publications: